Our Homes From Home – St Mary’s Street, Old Town

 Guests with a sweet tooth are well served too (us Scots do eat more sugar on a daily basis than any other part of the UK…) You’ll find the legendary Fudge House just around the corner on Canongate.
 Inside you can see them making their fudge and the smell is pretty intoxicating, so give in to temptation and eat lots of fudge whilst in Scotland!

 The pavements in this part of Edinburgh can get rather busy.
 So it is special to discover the most incredible hidden gems lying just seconds away from these busy streets which you can enjoy almost to yourselves, like this amazing garden in Dunbar’s Close.
 It’s one of the Most Romantic Places in Edinburgh

-So, if you’re looking for Edinburgh holiday lets for two, our special home from home at 12 St Mary’s Street is just what you’re looking for.
+So, if you’re looking for Edinburgh holiday lets for two, our special home from home on St Mary’s Street is just what you’re looking for.
 For more information and to book this wonderful short term let, please follow this link